Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 An extension method here achieves the same thing as a normal method, but it provides a few subtle benefits:

-1. It's clear that this method only works with public members of the class and doesn't mutate its private state in some obscure way.
+1. It's clear that this method only works with public members of the class and doesn't mutate its private state in some obscure way
-2. It's obvious that this method simply provides a shortcut and exists only for convenience.
+2. It's obvious that this method simply provides a shortcut and exists only for convenience
-3. The method is part of an entirely separate class (or even assembly) which helps us separate data from logic.
+3. The method is part of an entirely separate class (or even assembly) which helps us separate data from logic

-Overall, using an extension method approach here helps draw a line between what's _necessary_ and what's _helpful_.
+Overall, using an extension method approach here helps draw the line between what's _necessary_ and what's _helpful_.

 ## Making interfaces more versatile